Specialisations include analytics, applied finance, FinTech, and business management.

 The finance industry is practical and hard-nosed, making an online Master of Applied Finance a popular program for professionals across Australia.

 With an applied finance course, you can be confident that instruction on theory will be limited.
 As well, students have abundant opportunities to hone skills with hands-on tasks.
-These allow you to put newly acquired knowledge and tools into effect, contributing to financial "muscle memory".
+Put new knowledge and tools into immediate effect, contributing to financial "muscle memory".

 UNSW Online - Master of Applied Finance

-The Master of Applied Finance (Online) at UNSW is a 100% online program designed to provide students with financial knowledge and real-world applications.
-The program offers 12 courses in total, with the option to study a Graduate Certificate or Graduate Diploma in Applied Finance before progressing to the full program.
+The Master of Applied Finance (Online) at UNSW is a 100% online program.
+Twelve subjects are offered in total, with the option to study a Graduate Certificate or Graduate Diploma in Applied Finance before progressing to the full program.
 Entry requirements include a recognised Bachelor's degree with a credit average (65% or higher), and the program can be completed in as little as 2 years.
 The program is aligned with the Chartered Financial Analyst (CFA) curriculum, enabling graduates to pursue the CFA designation.

-A master's degree in this area skips over much of the traditional ground for a finance program, instead focusing on innovation.
-Students explore the FinTech ecosystem, changes happening in payments and lending, robo-advisory technology, disruption opportunities, and so forth.
+The program skips over much of the traditional ground, focusing on innovation.
+Explore the FinTech ecosystem, changes in payments and lending, robo-advisory technology, and disruption opportunities.

-Why Australia May Be the Best Country for a MFin
+Why Australia May Be the Best Country for MFin

 If you are wondering if Australia is a good country for getting a Master's degree in Finance and pursuing a career in this field, you need look no further than the Australian stock market.
 Finance is a huge industry here.